WebAssembly/spec/spectec/test-prose/TEST.md

 Step_pure/any.convert_extern
 1. Assert: Due to validation, a value of value type instr is on the top of the stack.
 2. Pop the value instr_u1 from the stack.
-3. If instr_u1 is of the case REF.NULL, then:
+3. If instr_u1 is REF.NULL, then:
   a.
 Push the value (REF.NULL ANY) to the stack.
-4. If instr_u1 is of the case REF.EXTERN, then:
+4. If instr_u1 is REF.EXTERN, then:
   a.
 Let (REF.EXTERN addrref) be instr_u1.
   b.
 Push the value addrref to the stack.